EAimTY/prefix_tree_map/README.md

 ## Design
 [Trie](https://en.wikipedia.org/wiki/Trie) is a good data structure for storing key-value pairs with wildcard support ability.

 This trie map implementation supports any type of key and value, as long as key parts are implemented the `Ord` and `Clone` trait.
 Internally, nodes are stored in a sorted `Vec`.
-So technically it can achieve `O(log n)` time complexity on finding next node by using binary search on the sorted `Vec`.
+So technically it can achieve `O(log n)` time complexity on finding every node by using binary search on the sorted `Vec`.

 Using as a route-table-like structure could be the best scenario for this crate.